Nuckal777/nicator/README.md

 4. Execute `nicator unlock` to enable storing and fetching credentials.
 5. Execute `nicator lock` to disable storing and fetching credentials.

 `nicator unlock -t SECONDS` allows specifying a timeout after which the credentials become inaccessible.
 It defaults to 1 hour.
 It might be handy to create a shell alias to change it consistently.
 The `-c` and `-s` flags can be used to change the path used for the credentials file and socket file respectively.
-These should not leak any data as long these files are only readable and writeable by the the file's owner, which nicator takes care of.
+These should not leak any data as long these files are only readable and writeable by the the file's owner, which nicator takes care of when creating these.

+An existing `.git-credentials` file can be imported using `nicator import`.

 ## How nicator works
 Unlocking will automatically launch a nicator server/daemon process listening on a unix socket with appropriate permissions (found in `/tmp`), which keeps the password in-memory.